damaratix/scapy-dhcp/README.md

 # DHCP traffic read by Scapy

-Read a  file pcap and prints out the dhcp traffic captured on the network, easily human readable
+Read a  file pcap and print out the dhcp traffic captured on the network, in an easily human readable way.

-You can use it to create  a mapping of the clients of the newtork you are attacched to.
+You can use it to create  a mapping of clients in the newtork you are attacched to.